 As a creditor, you have rights which can and must be enforced.
 If your initial attempts to collect from the debtor have been unsuccessful, you need legal representation to uphold your rights and take legal action if necassary.
 We will first seek a favorable resolution without resorting to the courts to preserve your resources.
 If necessary, we will aggressively prosecute civil litigation to obtain a judgment in your favor that will allow you to recover funds, property, or other relief from the debtor.

 A judgment may allow you to pursue various types of recovery.
 These include, but are not limited to:

-At Arseneault & Fassett, LLP, our New Jersey creditor/debtor rights attorneys will meet with you to understand your problem, analyze the relevant documents, build a strong case, try to achieve a favorable settlement without resorting to litigation, and if necessary aggressively advocate in court for a successful judgment in your favor.
+At Arseneault & Fassett, LLC, our New Jersey creditor/debtor rights attorneys will meet with you to understand your problem, analyze the relevant documents, build a strong case, try to achieve a favorable settlement without resorting to litigation, and if necessary aggressively advocate in court for a successful judgment in your favor.

 Protecting You from Unfair Collection Practices

 When you take out a loan or open a line of credit, you do so with the intent to faithfully repay your debt.
 Unfortunately, sometimes the unexpected happens, which makes it impossible for you to meet all your obligations.
 That does not mean the creditor can do anything they want to collect from you.
 You still have rights.

 Federal and state laws protect debtors from unfair and abusive debt collection practices.
 Debtors may be unaware of the full extent of their rights, and just feel they have been treated unfairly.
 If you have been contacted by a creditor or a creditor’s lawyer, you need an attorney to represent you, to try to resolve your matter favorably before it becomes litigation, and if necessary to zealously defend you and vindicate your rights in court.